-Footpaths completely circle the lake, and are accessible from either of the two car parks, Broadmoor Wood to the west and Bowness Knott, above the midpoint of the north shore.
-From the former, the track leads to the weir over which flows the River Ehen, and from there along the southern shore.
+Footpaths completely circle the lake, and are accessible from either of the two car parks, Broadmoor Wood to the west and Bowness Knott – this walk starts at the latter.